BoscoDomingo/SpotifyMatcher/README.md

 ![](https://i.imgur.com/OerZP5c.jpg)
 ![](https://i.imgur.com/Z3DIPZf.jpg)

-With these 3, open the file `main.py` with whatever IDE or Text Editor you like (preferably Wordpad if you use a text editor), and change this bit of code:
+With these 3, open the file `main.py` with whatever IDE or Text Editor you like (preferably Notepad++, Wordpad or TextEdit if you use a text editor), and change this bit of code:

 ![connect_to_spotify code](https://imgur.com/ltblD1T.png)